-2014: Ken Hick and Cheri' Cooley-Hick were approved as members of the Council of the Fédération Internationale des Confréries Bachiques (F.I.C.B.).
+2014: Ken Hick and Cheri' Cooley-Hick were approved as members of the Council of the Fédération Internationale des Confréries Bachiques (FICB).
 A record 33 OWB members/spouses attended the 48th FICB Congress in Reims, France.

-2015: Wine Appreciation Coordinator, a new Cadre position, was created and filled by Kim Kress who held two wine education events this year.
+2015: Wine Appreciation Coordinator, a new Cadre position, was created and filled by Kim Kress who held two wine education events that year.

 2016: Sam Kress became Grand Commander and 18 new members were inducted.
-Thirty-one OWB members/ spouses attended the FICB Congress in Napa/Sonoma.
-The organization moved to taking RSVPs and payments for most events via the Internet.
+Thirty-one OWB members/spouses attended the FICB Congress in Napa/Sonoma.
+The organization started taking RSVPs and payments for events via the Internet.

-2018: Eighteen OWB members/spouses attended the F.I.C.B.
-Congress in Macedonia.
+2018: Eighteen OWB members/spouses attended the FICB Congress in Macedonia.

 2019: Craig Heath became Grand Commander and 10 new members were inducted, including Susan Sokol-Blosser as a Supreme Lady.
-Susan was given a Diploma of Honor by F.I.C.B.
-In fall 2019, a new subgroup of OWB was formed called "Central Oregon Chapter" (COC), which is headed up by acting Chapter Commander Joe Huseonica.
+Susan was given a Diploma of Honor by FICB.
+In fall 2019, a new subgroup of OWB was formed called "Central Oregon Chapter" (COC), which was headed up by acting Chapter Commander Joe Huseonica.
 Ten new members were inducted to COC in Sunriver, Oregon, on November 8, 2019.

 2020: After a successful Commander's Coffee, both the Assemblage and Barrel Tasting events were cancelled due to restrictions on public gatherings implemented as a result of the COVID-19 pandemic.
-Fourteen couples who had registered for the F.I.C.B. international in Alba, Italy, were disappointed when it, too, was cancelled.
-One highlight was Denis Burger's selection by F.I.C.B. to receive the prestigious Diploma of Honor.
-The annual meeting was held virtually on Zoom for the first time in our history.
+Fourteen couples who had registered for the FICB international in Alba, Italy, were disappointed when it, too, was cancelled.
+One highlight was Denis Burger's selection by FICB to receive the prestigious Diploma of Honor.
+The Annual Meeting was held virtually on Zoom for the first time.